Cloud303/wafr-remediations/cloudformation/vpc/vpc.md

 - Route tables
 - Network ACLs
 - VPC Flow Logs
-- S3 VPC Endpoint (optional)
+- VPC Endpoints (optional)
-- ECR VPC Endpoints (optional)
+- DHCP Options Set

 ## Outputs

-The template exports the following as CloudFormation outputs:
+The template outputs IDs and other details for the created resources, including:

 - VPC ID and CIDR
 - Subnet IDs
 - Route table IDs
 - NACL IDs

-These can be referenced in other stacks using `Fn::ImportValue`.
+Many outputs are exported for use in other stacks.

 ## Usage